5 Ways to Save Money on Museum Visits

 Since I know that these organizations are often non-profit and struggling to make ends meet, if we’ve visited for free, I’ll often put a bit of money in the donation jar and/or be sure to spend a little in the gift shop or cafeteria.
 That way it’s a win for both of us!

-- Free Days.
-Most organizations offer a free day each month.
+Most organizations offer a free day or evening each month.
 Sometimes it’s just for local residents but often anyone can go.
 Definitely worth checking out.

 Most of the museums in our area offer this, and for those that don’t, they are sometimes free on some holidays or promo days throughout the year.

 If you are lucky, your local library might have memberships you can check out – mine offers a family membership to two Indianapolis Museums.
 We can check out the membership for one week and visit for free.